 The cost of your basketball hoop, according to Angrisano, will depend on how big you want the backboard and the hoop extension to be.
 “The outdoor, adjustable, permanently installed hoop cost can range anywhere from approximately $1,000 to $1,750,” he says.

-For just the basketball court, it costs $300 to paint the game lines.
+It costs $300 to paint the game lines.

 Matéflex charges $350 per day for labor and an extra $300 per day for travel.
 However, you can save a lot of money by investing some sweat equity into your court and doing it yourself.